Quantum secure non-malleable-extractors: Introduction

 As the analysis progresses, several additional classical random variables need to be generated and considered.
 We generate them in a manner such that the requirement of conditional-min-entropy is met for alternating extraction.
 It is a priori not clear what the sequence of generation of classical random variables should be (for original inputs and tampered inputs) because of the non-commutative nature of quantum side information.
-Careful analysis of the non-malleable-extractor constructions leads us to show that such a sequence of generation of classical random variables exists.
+Careful analysis of the classical non-malleable extractor constructions leads us to show that such a sequence of generation of random variables exists.
+The communication protocols (Protocols~\ref{prot:block1}~to~\ref{prot:Var_GEN(1,1)DiffBefore}) specify the exact sequence in which the additional random variables are generated in various cases.

-In the analysis of $2$-source non-malleable-extractors, we additionally need a $2$-source extractor for sources in $\mathcal{Q}$.~\cite{ABJO21} provide security of an inner-product $2$-source extractor for an $l\mhyphen\qmas$ (see Definition~\ref{qmadv}) as long as $l < n$.
-To use this result we need to relate a $(k_1,k_2)\mhyphen\qmas$ (see Definition~\ref{qmadvk1k2}) with some $l\mhyphen\qmas$.
-Following arguments as in~\cite{ABJO21}, we first show that a pure state $\sigma_{X\hat{X}NMY\hat{Y}}$ can be generated in the $l\mhyphen\qmas$ framework if
+In the analysis of $2$-source non-malleable extractors, we additionally need a $2$-source extractor for sources in $\mathcal{Q}$.~\cite{ABJO21} provide security of an inner-product $2$-source extractor for an $l\mhyphen\qmas$ (see Definition~\ref{qmadv}) as long as $l < n$.
+To use this result we need to relate a $(k_1,k_2)\mhyphen\qpas$ (see Definition~\ref{qmadvk1k2}) with some $l\mhyphen\qmas$.~\cite{ABJO21} show that a pure state $\sigma_{X\hat{X}NMY\hat{Y}}$ can be generated in the $l\mhyphen\qmas$ framework if